Das Dycker Feld © 2002 Aero Luftbild RMP Stephan Lenzen Landschaftsarchitekten

 Theatre Dacriculture © 2008 RMP Stephan Lenzen Landschaftsarchitekten

-Grown castle park "meets" modern landscape garden in the Chinese reed - innovatively and respectfully we have created a future-oriented green space here.
-In 2002, the Centre for Garden Art and Landscape Culture / Decentralised State Garden Show was created on the 24 hectare former farmland.
-The park emerged solely and explicitly from the reference to the former use as well as its surroundings.
+A mature castle park "meets" a modern landscape garden in Chinese reeds - we have created a forward-looking green space here in an innovative and respectful way.
+In 2002, the Centre for Garden Art and Landscape Culture / Decentralized State Garden Show was created on the 24-hectare former farmland.
+The park has emerged solely and explicitly from the reference to its former use and its surroundings.

-Right-angled areas of miscanthus characterize the appearance and form the spatial structure.
-Between the spatial bodies of reed are large lawns.
-With the radiating anthracite paths, these form the central visual axes and connections as green bands.
-The backbone of the Dycker Feld is a historic avenue of sweet chestnuts.
-In the Chinese reed lie 24 garden rooms.
-Standing free in spring, these "sink" into the growing miscanthus in the course of the year.
-The park and also the plant itself change in the course of the seasons and open again and again new worlds of experience.
+Rectangular areas of miscanthus characterize the appearance and form the spatial structure.
+There are large lawns between the reed structures.
+Together with the radiating anthracite-colored paths, these form the central visual axes and connections as green ribbons.
+The backbone of the Dycker Feld is a historic avenue of chestnut trees.
+There are 24 garden rooms in the Chinese reeds.
+Free-standing in spring, these "sink" into the growing miscanthus over the course of the year.
+The park and the plant itself change over the course of the seasons, constantly opening up new worlds of experience.

-The use of Miscanthus is our central aesthetic guideline.
+The use of miscanthus is our central aesthetic guideline.
 At the same time, reed is a renewable and energy supplier.
-In a biomass power plant, the harvest covers the entire annual needs of the castle complex.
+In a biomass power plant, the harvest covers the entire annual requirements of the castle complex.

 Jury verdict: With the Dycker Feld, a counterpart to the historic castle grounds was created with new means, which will be preserved in its solitary position.
 The avenue of the old castle park forms the backbone of the new design, Chinese reed is the determining design element and creates ever new spatial impressions through its rapid growth throughout the year.
 It should be emphasized that the Chinese reed, as a renewable raw material, is mown in autumn and recycled.